While working at IBM, I was a part of a ToastMasters International club. It’s a place where you can improve your communication and leadership skills.

 An Example of Application.OnTime Method

 The first part of the macro uses the Application.OnTime method and runs the procedure ShowMessage (in double quotes) after five seconds.
-The ShowMessage procedure simply shows the message HELLO.
+The ShowMessage procedure simply shows the message box with the prompt HELLO.

 You can use this format to run any procedure after a specified time from the current time.